Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 - [Google Cloud](https://console.cloud.google.com/home/dashboard?project=skincaresurvey "Link to Google Cloud Platform")
      - In google Cloud we have enabled the Google Sheets API (which writes and reads in Google Sheets) and Google Drive API (which access our data stored in google drive).
--[google-auth](https://google-auth.readthedocs.io/en/master/ "Link to documentation about the libary") Used in this project as google authentication library for google API for python.
+-[google-auth](https://google-auth.readthedocs.io/en/master/ "Link to documentation about the libary") Dependancy used in this project as google authentication library for google API for python.
 -[gspread](https://docs.gspread.org/en/latest/ "Link to documentation of the libary") Used in this project as pythons API for google sheets.